marketlandscape/marketlandscape.github.io/index4.md

 <!-- FULL FILE – corrected mapping (1/50, 3/50, 5/50...) + scripts intact
      Scale logic:
+       - Dot positions are mapped ONLY inside the 5 rectangles (ignore decorative circles)
+       - Each rectangle contains 5 steps (total 25)
-       - Bar span is from LEFT edge of first rectangle to RIGHT edge of last rectangle
+       - Step 3 is the center of rectangle 1, step 8 center of rectangle 2, etc.
-       - 25 bins -> 50 sub-steps
-       - step k is at (2k-1)/50 of the bar width from the left edge -->
+-->

 <div class="indexes">